A major pest of lawns across North America, Sod Webworms can be controlled without resorting to toxic chemicals. Here’s how:

 The sod webworm (1 inch long) is the larval or caterpillar stage of a small white-brown moth (1/2 to 3/4 inches long) with pale yellow or brown markings on their wings.
 The adult moths have a habit of folding their wings up closely to their bodies when at rest, earning the group the name “close-winged moths.”
 If disturbed, the moths fly in a zig zag pattern for short distances before settling again.
 Adults do not feed on lawns.

-Sod Webworm Control: Water regularly and reduce thatch and other horticultural stresses on lawns.
+Water regularly and reduce thatch and other horticultural stresses on lawns.
 For light to moderate infestations use a soap drench (2 Tbsp. liquid soap per gallon of water) to draw caterpillars up to the lawn surface, then rake and destroy.
 Beneficial nematodes are a very effective biological control for use against this pest.
 For best results, water the lawn a day or two prior to applying the nematodes and water the lawn again, immediately after application.
-Apply Bacillus thuringiensis, var. kurstaki or Monterey Garden Insect Spray (Spinosad) when populations are high and threaten the lawn.
-Insecticidal soap can also be used to control heavy infestations.
+Apply Bacillus thuringiensis, var. kurstaki or Garden Insect Spray (Spinosad) when populations are high and threaten the lawn.
+Safer Insecticidal Soap can also be used to control heavy infestations.
 A short-lived natural pesticide, it works by damaging the outer layer of soft-bodied insect pests, causing dehydration and death within hours.
-If pest levels become intolerable spot treat with botanical insecticides.
+If pest levels become intolerable spot treat with plant-derived insecticides.

 Photo Credit: Purdue University